FOREX-Dollar wallows at two-week low; bitcoin steadies after surge past $48,000

 "Sentiment and positioning are key drivers of the market right now."

-Traditionally viewed as a safe haven, the dollar has sunk against major peers as optimism over monetary and fiscal support from policymakers, robust corporate earnings and the prospect that coronavirus vaccines could hasten a return to normality in the United States and elsewhere have bolstered risk sentiment.
+Traditionally viewed as a safe-haven, the dollar has sunk against major peers as optimism over monetary and fiscal support, robust corporate earnings and coronavirus vaccines bolstered risk sentiment.

-The dollar index =USD edged higher to 90.509 early in the Asian session on Wednesday, following a two-day loss that took it as low as 90.427 for the first time this month.
+The dollar index =USD drifted to as low as 90.378 on Wednesday for the first time this month and was last at 90.398, set for a third day of losses.

 There has been a tug-of-war among traders over the impact on the dollar of President Joe Biden's planned $1.9 trillion fiscal stimulus package.

-On one hand, it should speed a U.S. recovery relative to other countries, bolstering the currency; on the other, it is a major driver in a global reflation narrative that should lift riskier assets at the dollar's expense.
+On one hand, it is expected to speed a U.S. recovery relative to other countries, bolstering the currency.
+But on the other, it is a major driver in a global reflation narrative that should lift riskier assets at the dollar's expense.

 "Friday's disappointing payrolls completely flattened the USD, that data point casting doubt on the budding U.S. outperformance narrative and refocusing minds on the prospect for sustained reflationary U.S. fiscal and monetary policy," they wrote in a client note on Wednesday.